notnikhilreddy/voice_assistant/README.md

 This project is a real-time voice assistant that runs a local AI pipeline for speed and privacy, with the ability to query a powerful remote AI for complex questions.
 It uses a web interface for capturing and playing back audio.

-This project is designed to run on macOS with Apple Silicon (M1/M2/M3) and uses MLX for local AI model acceleration.
+This project is designed to run on Linux with NVIDIA CUDA GPUs and uses PyTorch for local AI model acceleration.

 ## Features